-The Golden Age of Islam came to a close in the 13th century after years of invasions by Mongol armies.
+The Golden Age of Islam came to a close in the thirteenth century after years of invasions by Mongol armies.

 Some consider the destruction of the House of Wisdom by the Mongols to mark the end of the period.

-It is said that the Mongol invaders destroyed so many books from the city by throwing them into the Tigris River, that the river itself turned black from the ink on the pages.
+It is said that the Mongol invaders destroyed so many books from the city by throwing them into the Tigris River that the river itself turned black from the ink of the pages.

 Lastly, as the Ottoman Empire began to gain power, the focus of the Islamic world began to shift to Turkey.